Wednesday, April 9, 2025

 It was a fast and bumpy ride across the Neuse River.

-Made it into Orient and found free dock 1.
+Made it into Orient and found a free dock.
 I adjusted my fenders, and someone helped me tie up.

 Had a great shower, updated my blog, and made use of leftover sausages since I didn't want to BBQ at the free dock.